 The web session will automatically terminate after 15 minutes of inactivity.
-This setting can be disabled or configured via the Expert mode in the Security section.
+This setting can be disabled or configured in Administration > Security > Web.

-4.2.1 Network configuration from web
+4.3.1 Network configuration from web

 To illustrate how the user should interact with the web interface, an example of the configuration of a static IP for ethO network interface follows.